Cowboy46/john-daudelin-personal-website/README.md

-# john-daudelin-personal-website
+# John Daudelin's Personal Website
-A one-page, personal bio web page with a contact form -- created using a simple bootstrap template.
+This is a one-page, personal bio web page that I created using a simple bootstrap template called "One Page Wonder" by [Start Bootstrap](http://startbootstrap.com/).
+I try to keep this page updated, although some of the info on it may be outdated at times.